Center for Distance Education

 - Providing both for credit and continuing education opportunities.

 - The flexibility and vision to capitalize on global opportunities that address economic development needs.

-The UTA Fort Worth Center offers programs specifically designed for demanding schedules by offering intersession and accelerated courses and innovative content delivery formats.
-Many Fort Worth Center students maintain a full-time jobs or manage homes and families while pursuing their education.
+UTA Fort Worth offers programs specifically designed for demanding schedules by offering intersession and accelerated courses and innovative content delivery formats.
+Many UTA Fort Worth students maintain a full-time jobs or manage homes and families while pursuing their education.

-Graduate degree programs offered at the UTA Fort Worth Center include:
+Degree programs offered at UTA Fort Worth include:

 - Executive MBA

 As part of The University of Texas at Arlington and the University of Texas System, students of UTA Fort Worth enjoy all the benefits of a state school including affordable tuition rates.
 For more information, visit: www.uta.edu/fortworth.